davidramsay/OneTimePadConsoleApp/README.md

 ** HOW OTP works **
 ---
 Imagine Alice wants to send a private message to Bob.
-Alice writes down "HELLO" and creates a unique key, "QWERT" and shares that with Bob "out of band", via dead drop for example.
+Alice writes down "HELLO" and creates a unique key, "QWERT" and shares that with Bob "out of band", via dead drop or encrypted messenger like Meshtastic for example.
 - To keep the message secret, Alice adds the numerical value of each letter of "HELLO" with the corresponding numerical value of each letter in "QWERT".
 For example, the plaintext letter is H with a numerical value of 7, and the corresponding key letter is Q with a value of 16.
 7 + 16 = 23.
 The letter in the 23rd place of the alphabet (using an index of 0 where A=0) is X.

-Plain - H
+Plain - H /
-Key - Q
+Key - Q /
 Cipher - X

-Plain - E
+Plain - E /
-Key - W
+Key - W /
 Cipher - A

-Plain - L
+Plain - L /
-Key - E
+Key - E /
 Cipher - P

-Plain - L
+Plain - L /
-Key - R
+Key - R /
 Cipher - C

-Plain - O
+Plain - O /
-Key - T
+Key - T /
 Cipher - H

 - If we follow this logic, Alice's encrypted message becomes "XAPCH"